This post was last updated on February 24, 2023.

-There are quite a few open in Athens now, but my favorites are Stone Soup and The Cube near Omonia.
+There are quite a few open in Athens now, but my favorites are The Cube in Psirri and Stone Soup near Omonia.
 Both have a friendly homey feel but with fast internet (so rare!) and plenty of events to meet the digital nomad community and make friends.

 Athens is a huge city, so finding the perfect neighborhood for you might take some searching.
 Here are my recommendations for the most popular digital nomad hubs.

-- Psiri is very central and very hip, and fun if you want to be in the center of everything.
+- Psirri is very central and very hip, and fun if you want to be in the center of everything.

 - Kolonaki is the most upscale area of the center of Athens, and it’s lovely and very central.